 Identified Barrier Communication with customers: customers may face barriers in seeking to communicate with our sales and support agents in general.
 This includes for example customers with visual, auditory or cognitive impairments, and customers with difficulties accessing technology typically used for communicating with our agents.
 Policies and Action(s) from our Plan TekSavvy currently allows customers to contact us through a variety of methods, including by phone, email, social media chats and our online community.
 Our agents are trained in communicating clearly and on accessibility considerations, including tools for accommodating customer needs, when they are onboarded.
 Our agents are also trained on how to identify when to escalate complaints where they cannot find a way to assist.

-Next steps:

-- 1. We will create additional refresher training materials for our agents to ensure they are aware of the best communication practices, including those for reducing barriers.
-This will include explanations of the availability of TTY and IP Relay services to connect with our customers. - 2.
-Review internal policies and training to ensure all front-line staff and future hires are knowledgeable about best communication practices. - 3.
+Next steps: We will create additional refresher training materials for our agents to ensure they are aware of the best communication practices, including those for reducing barriers.
+This will include explanations of the availability of TTY and IP Relay services to connect with our customers.
+Review internal policies and training to ensure all front-line staff and future hires are knowledgeable about best communication practices.
 Establish specialized team with enhanced training for escalations.
 All accessibility training resources will be available to all employees on our internal resource site.
+Progress As explained above, TekSavvy has updated our onboarding accessibility training for our employees to ensure additional training on accessibility and the Accessible Canada Act is included.
+This updated training includes a "quick reference" checklist on addressing accessibility issues, including alternative means of communicating with customers.
+To ensure existing employees remain aware of these issues, this training has also been provided as a refresher to current employees.